- Author: Ivo Lukitsch, MD; Chief Editor: Vecihi Batuman, MD, FACP, FASN more...

-Hypernatremia results when there is a net water loss or a sodium gain and reflects too little water in relation to total body sodium and potassium.
-In a simplified view the serum sodium concentration (Na+) can be seen as a function of the total exchangeable sodium and potassium in the body and the total body water.
+Hypernatremia results when there is a net water loss or a sodium gain, and it reflects too little water in relation to total body sodium and potassium.
+In a simplified view, the serum sodium concentration (Na+) can be seen as a function of the total exchangeable sodium and potassium in the body and the total body water.
 The formula is expressed below:

 Na+ = Na+ total body + K+ total body/total body water

 Consequently, hypernatremia can only develop as a result of either a loss of free water or a gain of sodium or a combination of both.
 Hypernatremia by definition is a state of hyperosmolality, because sodium is the dominant extracellular cation and solute.

 The normal plasma osmolality (Posm) lies between 275 and 290 mOsm/kg and is primarily determined by the concentration of sodium salts.
 (Calculated plasma osmolality: 2(Na) mEq/L + serum glucose (mg/dL)/18 + BUN (mg/dL)/2.8).
 Regulation of the Posm and the plasma sodium concentration is mediated by changes in water intake and water excretion.
 This occurs via two mechanisms: